Pima County JTED District Office

 Every student is required to be in class at the proper time.

 Arriving late will be charged as a “tardy.”
-Excessive tardies will result in loss of class points, assignment of Saturday school, and could result in suspension and/or removal from the program.
+Excessive tardies will result in loss of class points, assignment of make-up time, and could result in suspension and/or removal from the program.

 Students missing a weekend class, based on the length of said class, could be charged two absences.
 As per instructor discretion, opportunities may be available for making up missed class time.

 If a student is unable to attend class (or internship), a parent/guardian is expected to call the attendance hotline at 209-2675 AND notify the JTED instructor prior to the start of class that day.
-The parent/guardian should leave a message if no one answers.
+The parent/guardian should leave a detailed message, including full student name, reason for absence, class missing, campus attending, and a call back phone number.

 Consequences of Absences:

-Student will be placed on an attendance contract after his/her third absence.
+Student may be placed on an attendance contract after his/her third absence.

 If a student misses more than 10% of the course meeting time (per semester), he/she could face the following consequence(s):